Tryboy869/nexus-web-hub/README.md

 - **🔓 Freedom**: No gatekeeping, no approval delays
 - **💎 Quality**: Community-driven ratings and reviews
 - **🚀 Innovation**: Showcase the best of the open web
+- **🤝 Sustainability**: Building a financially sustainable platform without compromising our values

+### Our Core Commitment

+**What will ALWAYS be free:**
+- ✅ Full access to the entire WebApp catalog
+- ✅ Submitting your WebApps
+- ✅ Rating and reviewing WebApps
+- ✅ Using the public API (with fair rate limits)
+- ✅ Contributing to the codebase

+**What we will NEVER do:**
+- ❌ Paid placement or featured listings
+- ❌ Advertising-based monetization
+- ❌ Selling user data
+- ❌ Biasing search results based on payment
+- ❌ Paywall on core catalog access

 ---